Blink-182 reunites for massive 2023 world tour

 The massive world tour from Blink-182 includes stops in North America, Europe, Australia, and New Zealand starting March 2023 through February 2024.

-The tour also features festival appearances in Latin America and the US, including Lollapalooza and the 2023 edition of When We Were Young in Las Vegas.
+The tour also features festival appearances in Latin America and the United States, including Lollapalooza and the 2023 edition of When We Were Young in Las Vegas.

 The tour includes a stop at Ball Arena in Denver on July 3, 2023.